cloudera/hue/docs/sdk/sdk.md

 language.
 * [MooTools](http://mootools.net/) is the Javascript framework.

-## Fast-Guide to Creating a New Desktop Application
+## Fast-Guide to Creating a New HUE Application

 Now that we have a high-level overview of what's going on, let's go ahead and create a new installation.

 ### Crepo

-Development versions of Hue require "crepo", a tool to grab external repositories into your workspace.
+Development versions of HUE require "crepo", a tool to grab external repositories into your workspace.
 Crepo can be run out of its repository (simply point the CREPO environment variable to `crepo.py`) and is available at http://github.com/cloudera/crepo.

 ### Download, unpack, build distro

-The Hue SDK is available from http://github.com/cloudera/hue; releases are at http://archive.cloudera.com/cdh/3.
+The HUE SDK is available from http://github.com/cloudera/hue; releases are at http://archive.cloudera.com/cdh/3.

 		$ cd hue
 		# Build
 		$ export HADOOP_HOME=...
 		$ make apps
 		# Run
-		$ build/env/bin/desktop runserver_plus
+		$ build/env/bin/hue runserver_plus
 		# Visit http://localhost:8000/ with your web browser.

 <div class="note">